Actipro/WPF-Controls/Documentation/topics/charts/chart-types/area.md

 ## Markers

-The area series can render a markers at each data point to highlight the actual location.
+The area series can render a marker at each data point to highlight the actual location.
 By default the markers is not rendered, but they can be shown by setting [MarkerVisibility](xref:@ActiproUIRoot.Controls.Charts.Primitives.LineSeriesBase.MarkerVisibility) to a value other than `None`.
 The area series has the same configuration properties available as the scatter series, with regards to marker rendering.

 ![Screenshot](../images/chart-types-area8.png)